rudedude2015501/SmartTick/README.md

 Note: If you're doing a fresh install, you can skip this step.
 However, if you already have a node_modules Docker volume from a previous build and new dependencies have been added since, you'll need to either:

-1. Manually install the new dependencies inside the container: docker-compose exec frontend npm install, or
+1. Manually install the new dependencies inside the container: `docker-compose exec frontend npm install`, or

 2. Delete the old node_modules volume and let Docker recreate it with the updated dependencies.

 Reason being when node_modules is mounted as a volume, it can become stale—meaning the volume persists even if the Docker image has changed.
 This can cause your container to miss newly added dependencies.

-## Testing
+## :mag_right: Testing

 To build testing containers and run testing services together: `docker compose --profile testing up --build`
 + We add the `--profile` flag so Docker can run the testing services independently from our development services